Free Youth & Family Programs

 Storytime Session – for preschoolers & their parents/caregivers

 Storytime is mostly held year round, with the exception of the months of May and August (and a week or two around the winter holidays).
-Storytime is held on Wednesdays at 10:15 a.m. and features songs, stories, and fingerplays on a theme.
+Storytime is held on Wednesdays at 10:30 a.m. and features songs, stories, and fingerplays on a theme.
 Children of all ages are welcome, with a caregiver.
 Daycare/preschools groups are asked to pre-register to bring groups of 8 or more children.
-Occasional weekend or Evening Storytimes are are offered, as well.
+Please feel free to talk with youth staff about your child’s readiness for storytime, and/or what to expect.
+Occasional weekend or evening storytimes are are offered, as well.

-Offered at the library in the blue activity room (see Events calendar for schedule) and offers a chance for free, imaginative play with giant blocks, Legos, a kitchen set, dollhouse, and more.
+Offered at the library in the blue activity room (see Events calendar for schedule) and offers a chance for free, imaginative play with giant blocks, Legos, a kitchen set, dollhouse, and more, after storytime and at other scheduled times.
 Toys are geared toward 3-7 year olds who attend with a caregiver.
 Children younger than 3 may attend (with the caregiver being aware that all toys are not suitable for toddlers/babies).
 Groups (daycares, programs, etc.) may “book” a Play Day time (supervised by the organization’s staff) during certain times of the week (call 641-754-5738, ext.
 3 to schedule.)

-Occasional music programs for familes with babies, toddlers & preschoolers where children can come to library in their pajamas and enjoy hands-on instrument and active music play.
+Occasional music programs for families with babies, toddlers & preschoolers where children can come to library in their pajamas and enjoy hands-on instrument and active music play.

 Annual Special Events

 Some programs occur each year at the library.
 These include Trick or Treat Storytime, where kids can wear costumes to storytime and parade around to receive treats.
-A Holiday Cookie Decorating event for families is held each December.
-Día de los Niños/Día de los Libros (April 30 or late April) celebrates all of our community’s children and the importance of reading in their lives with fun activities and a free book to keep for each child.
+A model train display in the big meeting room (open to all ages) is often scheduled in December, with an accompanying train storytime.
+Día de los Niños/Día de los Libros is celebrated in partnership with the spring StoryBook Walk with our downtown and celebrates all of our community’s children and the importance of reading in their lives with fun activities and a free book to keep for each child & chances to win grand prizes.
+The summer Healthy Family Fair, held in partnership with CAPS, is held on a Saturday morning in June and features a variety of organizations serving youth and families, with freebies, fun activities, vehicles to explore and more!

 Note about GROUPS visiting the library